Biocon

 Biocon Limited is an Indian biopharmaceutical company based in Bengaluru, with U.S. headquarters in Bridgewater, New Jersey.
-The company was founded by Kiran Mazumdar-Shaw in 1978.
-The company manufactures generic active pharmaceutical ingredients (APIs) that are sold in approximately 120 countries, including the United States and Europe.
-It also manufactures novel biologics as well as biosimilar insulins and antibodies, which are sold in India as branded formulations.
+Founded by Kiran Mazumdar-Shaw in 1978 as a partner to the Irish brewing enzyme manufacturer Biocon Biochemicals Ltd., the company manufactures generic active pharmaceutical ingredients (APIs) that are sold in approximately 120 countries, including the United States and Europe.
+It also manufactures novel biologics, and branded drugs such as biosimilar insulins and antibodies for the Indian domestic market.
 Biocon's biosimilar products are also sold in both bulk and formulation forms in several emerging markets.

 Biocon's formulations for the Indian market include metabolics, oncology, immunotherapy, and nephrology products.
 Some of Biocon's key brands in India include INSUGEN (rh-insulin), BASALOG (Glargine), BIOMAb EGFR (Nimotuzumab), BLISTO (Glimepiride + Metformin), CANMAb (Trastuzumab), Evertor (Everolimus), TACROGRAF (Tacrolimus), ALZUMAb (Itolizumab) and KRABEVA (Bevacizumab).

 Syngene International Limited (Syngene) is a publicly listed subsidiary of Biocon, operating in the contract research and development organization.

 History

-Biocon was founded in 1978 with US$10,000 as the initial capital by a Kiran Mazumdar who was born to Gujarati parents in Bangaluru.

-In 1979, Biocon became the first Indian company to manufacture and export enzymes to the US and Europe.
+Biocon was formed in 1978 as Biocon India Private Limited, an India-based partner to the existing Irish multinational brewing enzyme producer Biocon Biochemicals Ltd., with US$10,000 as startup capital from Mazumdar-Shaw.
+The subsidiary initially produced enzymes for the brewing market such as the papaya enzyme papain and the fish collagen extract Iisinglass, a clarifying agent used for some beers and wines.
+In 1979, Biocon became the first Indian company to manufacture and export enzymes to the US and Europe, and spent the 1980s producing an increasing share of pharmaceuticals for the domestic market.